RafailSkoulos17/malicious_PHP_detection/README.md

 "input_file" variable the path of the file which contains the features.

-You can also perform a grid search for the tuning parameters of the SVM algorithm, by running the **svn_grid_search.py** file after you have assigned the values you want to the variables used to define the parameters combination of the grid search.
+You can also perform a grid search for the tuning parameters of the SVM algorithm, by running the **<algorithm_name>_grid_search.py** file after you have assigned the values you want to the variables used to define the parameters combination of the grid search.

 ## Features used

-Currently we have experimented with 3 different sets of features for each php file.
+Currently I have experimented with 3 different sets of features for each PHP file.

 * Lexical features: